-All detectors have reference pixels that have the same readout electronics as regular pixels, but are not sensitive to light.
+All the detectors have reference pixels that have the same readout electronics as regular pixels, but are not sensitive to light.
 These pixels are located at the edge of the detector arrays and are read out by the same amplifiers as the regular pixels.
 Thus, reference pixels track drifts in the readout electronics.
 The average reference pixel level for each readout amplifier is subtracted from the regular pixels for that same amplifier.

 The slope for each ramp is determined by performing a weighted linear least squares fit.
-If a ramp has flagged ramp jumps, the fit is done for each jump free segment and the resulting slopes averaged to produce a single slope per ramp.
+If a ramp has flagged ramp jumps, the fit is done for each jump-free segment and the resulting slopes averaged to produce a single slope per ramp.
 The weighting is done using the Fixsen et al. (2000) "optimal weighting" method.

 Group scale correction

 The overall DN level in each pixel and group is offset by a bias level.
 The nonlinearity in a ramp is relative to this bias level.
-Thus, the bias level in each group for each pixel is subtracted based on detector specific calibration reference files to provide the correct DN level for the nonlinearity correction step.
+Thus, the bias level in each group for each pixel is subtracted based on detector-specific calibration reference files to provide the correct DN level for the nonlinearity correction step.